Technology

 |

-In all GNSS positioning solutions, the position is computed by considering the distance between the receiver and GNSS satellites.
-This distance is calculated by multiplying the speed of light times the time taken for a signal to reach a GNSS receiver.
-Although this calculation is extremely simple, the signals propagation time is affected by several error sources, including satellite orbit and clock errors, as well as ionospheric and tropospheric effects.
-In the end, all these error sources contribute to inaccurate positioning.
+In all GNSS positioning solutions, the position is computed based on the distance between the receiver and GNSS satellites.
+This distance is calculated by multiplying the speed of light times the time it takes for a signal to reach a GNSS receiver.
+It is a simple calculation, but the signal’s perceived propagation time is affected by several error sources, including satellite orbit and clock errors, as well as ionospheric and tropospheric effects.
+Combined, all these error sources contribute to inaccurate positioning.

 GPS errors mitigated by RTK